Port

 Meals not included

 From the pier, drive to the fort or kasbah set above the Atlantic shoreline, built to defend against the onslaught of Portuguese invaders seeking to call the Barbary Coast their own.
-The kasbah is known for its breathtaking view over Agadir's almost-endless beach.
+The Kasbah is known for its breathtaking view over Agadir's almost-endless beach.

 A short drive down the hill brings you to the Agadir Market.
 Here, among the maze of souks (markets), you will have time to browse and perhaps purchase some souvenirs.

-A brief drive brings you to Cornish Boulevard for a refreshment stop before you return to the pier.
+A brief drive brings you to Cornish Boulevard for a refreshment before you return to the pier.

 Notes:

 The Souk Al Had is closed on Mondays; a visit to Inezgane's market will be substituted.
 Inezgane is a local market and does not offer a wide selection of souvenirs or handicrafts.
 On Fridays, some stalls close at noon for prayers and remain closed for 2-3 hours.
 Museums and shops are closed on religious holidays.
 Wear comfortable walking shoes.
 Wear comfortable walking shoes.
-Daytime temperatures are high and shade is limited; to avoid sunburn, wear light, long clothing suitable for use as a cover-up.
+Daytime temperatures are high, and shade is limited; to avoid sunburn, wear light, long clothing suitable for use as a cover-up.
 Bring a hat and sunglasses; wear biodegradable sunscreen.
 Bring bottled water.
 Bring local currency, as many vendors do not accept credit cards or US dollars.
 Do not take photos of military personnel without their consent.
 Mind your belongings at all times, particularly at tourist points of interest or in crowded places.